Mjz86/c_colon/mcc.md

 - there are 8 main steps( might ):

- 1. determine the dependancy graph of the mcc files, irs and modules ( to help realize parallelization opertonities, and determine if some steps are not neccecery if the result is cached and valid).
+ 1. determine the dependency graph of the mcc files, irs and modules ( to help realize parallelization opertonities, and determine if some steps are not neccecery if the result is cached and valid).

  2. compile to the ast object/modules.

  3. compile the asts to mcc ir-0 .

- 4. for every constexpr ir-0 path , evaluate all constexpr code and generate mcc ir-1 files.
+ 4. for every `constexpr` ir-0 path , evaluate all `constexpr` code and generate mcc ir-1 files.

  5. for every ir-1 file , optimize the code to ir-2 files.

- 6.  using all of the summary and dependancy graph information,  we make an ir-3 file for each partially-independent unit of execution in the graph to be optimized , we do the processing of these files then we, link all ir-3 files in the mcc linker to an ir-4 file, this is  ThinLTO style .
+ 6.  using all of the summary and dependency graph information,  we make an ir-3 file for each partially-independent unit of execution in the graph to be optimized , we do the processing of these files then we, link all ir-3 files in the mcc linker to an ir-4 file, this is  ThinLTO style .

  7. map ir-4 the code to the target assembly, while optimizing unnececery register usage , for example by register allocation optimizations and generate an object file( also happens with the previous step).